v-harrishe/azure-docs/articles/batch/batch-linux-nodes.md

 title: Run Linux on virtual machine compute nodes
-description: Learn how to process parallel compute workloads on pools of Linux virtual machines in Azure Batch. ms.topic: how-to ms.date: 11/10/2020 ms.custom: "H1Hack27Feb2017, devx-track-python, devx-track-csharp"
+description: Learn how to process parallel compute workloads on pools of Linux virtual machines in Azure Batch. ms.topic: how-to
+author: rockboyfor
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
+ms.author: v-yeche
+ms.custom: "H1Hack27Feb2017, devx-track-python, devx-track-csharp"
 ---
 # Provision Linux compute nodes in Batch pools

 You can use Azure Batch to run parallel compute workloads on both Linux and Windows virtual machines.
-This article details how to create pools of Linux compute nodes in the Batch service by using both the [Batch Python](https://pypi.python.org/pypi/azure-batch) and [Batch .NET](/dotnet/api/microsoft.azure.batch) client libraries.
+This article details how to create pools of Linux compute nodes in the Batch service by using both the [Batch Python](https://pypi.python.org/pypi/azure-batch) and [Batch .NET](https://docs.microsoft.com/dotnet/api/microsoft.azure.batch) client libraries.

 ## Virtual Machine Configuration